 Then your wallpaper will instantly changed.

-Terminology also support themes.
+Terminology also supports themes.
 A theme control how the font will be displayed and the color of it.
-To access it, right click > Setting.
+To access it, right-click> Setting.
 Then click Themes on the right panel.
 Now you can choose the available themes there.

 Like Terminator, we can split Terminology screen both horizontally and / or vertically.
 Again, right click on the Terminology screen.
 You will see buttons named Split V for vertical split and Split H for horizontal split.

-Another way to do it using using keyboard combination.
+Another way to do this is by using a keyboard combination.